NIVANorge/chemspiderapi/README.md

 </tbody>
 </table>

-\* `chemspiderapi:::get_queryId_results_sdf()` downloads the gzipped base64-encoded character string, but there is currently no implementation for accessing the (multiple) .mol files contained inside.
+\* `chemspiderapi::get_queryId_results_sdf()` downloads the gzipped base64-encoded character string, but there is currently no implementation for accessing the (multiple) .mol files contained inside.

 **LOOKUPS**